adaltas/node-shell/doc/usage/help.md

 For example, an application `myapp` which has a command `secrets` with a command `set` could print the usage of the group of multi-level command `secrets set` with the arguments `./myapp help secrets set`.

-In the end, using the `help` option of the "secrets set" command or using `help` command with "secret set" as arguments are are equivalent and work by default:
+In the end, using the `help` option of the "secrets set" command or using `help` command with "secret set" as arguments are equivalent and work by default:

 ```
 # Option